bbcf/bbcfutils/Python/rnacounter/README.txt

 * draft.py:
 Python only version, for testing purposes.
 Run as "python draft.py".

+* draft.pyx:
+Cython version, for testing purposes (with import cython and some @locals for instance).
+Run as "python draft.pyx".

 * rnacounter.pyx:
-A copy of draft.py, to be compiled by Cython.
+A copy of draft.pyx, to be compiled by Cython.

 * rnacounter.pdx:
 Redefinitions of rnacounter.pyx functions headers for faster execution